 Arranging Staff Food Safety Training

-Foodservice businesses have a legal requirement to understand food safety and hygiene responsibilities.
+Food service businesses have a legal requirement to understand food safety responsibilities and hygienic practices.
 Food safety training will teach employees about the following disciplines;

 - Safety while preparing food